David Webb (footballer): AFC Bournemouth

 He played only 11 times for Bournemouth, but in December 1980 was appointed manager, guiding them to promotion to the third division in 1982.
 He held the position until 10 February 1982, when he was sacked after a dispute with the chairman over new ownership of the club.
+His successor was Don Megson.

 Torquay United

 In February 1984, after a spell out of the game working as a self-employed salesman, he was appointed manager of Torquay United in succession to Bruce Rioch.
-At the end of the 1983–84 season, Torquay finished in 9th place and were looking to progress.
-The following season they finished bottom and Webb himself was forced out of retirement, scoring once in his 2 league appearances that season.
+At the end of the 1983–84 season, Torquay finished ninth in the Fourth Division and were looking to progress.
+The following season they finished bottom and Webb himself was forced out of retirement, scoring once in his two league appearances that season.
 On 21 August 1985, Webb became managing director at Torquay, appointing first John Sims and then Stuart Morgan to manage the team.
-Torquay finished bottom again the following season.
-His spell in charge is not fondly remembered, the team had two disastrous seasons; five of United's better players were released as soon as he took over, others such as Keith Curle were sold cheaply, and replaced by vastly inferior players, and the club colours changed to blue..
+Torquay finished bottom again the following season, but were re-elected to the Football League in the season before automatic relegation was introduced.
+His spell in charge is not fondly remembered, the team had two disastrous seasons; five of United's key players were released as soon as he took over, others such as Keith Curle were sold cheaply, and replaced by vastly inferior players, and the club colours changed to blue..

 Southend United

-Webb left Torquay to manage Southend United on 17 June 1986.
-He left Southend in March 1987, just two months before they won promotion to the Third Division.
+Webb left Torquay to manage Southend United, another Fourth Division side, on 17 June 1986.
+He left in March 1987, just weeks before they won promotion to the Third Division.
 He was re-appointed in November 1988 but couldn't save the club from relegation back to the Fourth Division.
-He guided Southend to promotion from the old Fourth Division in 1990 and from the Third Division a year later.
-They briefly topped the Second Division in January 1992 but fell away to mid-table during the final weeks of the season, Webb having resigned in March 1992 and leaving the club at the end of the season.
+He guided Southend to promotion from the old Fourth Division in 1990 and from the Third Division a year later, taking them into the Second Division for the first time in their history.
+They briefly topped the Second Division halfway through the season, emerging as surprise contenders for a unique third successive promotion and place in the new FA Premier League, but fell away to mid-table during the final stages of the season, with Webb then resigning as manager.

 Chelsea

 Webb returned to Chelsea as interim manager in February 1993 on a short-term contract to replace Ian Porterfield.
-The club was in freefall, without a league win in over two months and threatened with relegation.
+The club was in freefall, without a league win in over two months, 12th in the Premier League after being in the top five earlier in the season.
 Under Webb, performances and results gradually improved and the team eventually finished a comfortable 11th in the Premiership.
-But the club's board did not renew his contract and appointed Glenn Hoddle instead.
+But the club's board did not offer him a permanent contract and appointed Glenn Hoddle instead.